ifurusato/pimaster2ardslave/README.md

 method you generally use to load your Arduino).
 Once loaded it is ready to receive configuration and calls from the Raspberry Pi script.
 What you want to do with the Pi script is rather up to you.
-You might as a first exercise set the `isEchoTest` on the i2c_slave.ino file to true and execute the echo_test() method in I2CMaster.
+You might as a first exercise set the `isEchoTest` on the i2c_slave.ino file to true and execute the echo_test() method in I2cMaster.

 ## Support & Liability

 This project comes with no promise of support or liability.
 Use at your own risk.

-There are a number of gotchas when connecting a Raspberry Pi (which uses 3.3 volts for its logic) and various models of the Arduino board, some that use 5 volt logic, some that use 3.3 volts.
+There are a number of gotchas when using I²C to connect a Raspberry Pi (which uses 3.3 volts for its logic) and various models of the Arduino board, some that use 5 volt logic, some that use 3.3 volts.
 You can burn out or damage your hardware if you don't do it right.
 It is beyond the scope of this project to help you connect your hardware.

-To remove some of the hazard I recommend one of the 3.3 volt Arduinos, (e.g., the Arduino Nano IoT or Nano BLE but **not** the Nano, Micro or Uno).
+To remove some of the hazard I highly recommend one of the 3.3 volt Arduinos, (e.g., the Arduino Nano IoT or Nano BLE **but not** the Nano, Micro or Uno).

 ## Further Information